Guide

 This page matters when the plan feels bigger than expected, the explanation feels shallow, the office seems defensive about questions, or specialist referral may change the recommendation materially.

-It also matters when two providers disagree.
+It also matters when two providers disagree and you need a cleaner comparison between logic, not personalities.

 Questions worth asking during the second opinion